-No significant relationships between soak time and catch rates of haddock and cod were found.
-However, as far as haddock are concerned, in the first 10 h of soak time there was a tendency for catch rates to increase with time at a gradually diminishing rate.
-Ogura & Arimoto (1980) stated that during the period of time immediately following the setting of longlines, the quantity of demersal fish caught was large, suggesting that after about two hours the catch would not be expected to increase in proportion to the soak time beyond the feeding period of the fish.
-In halibut longline gear, the catch of fish increased at a decreasing rate with soak time during the first three hours (High, 1980).
-In pelagic (Murphy, 1960) and vertical longlining (Matsuoka, 1990; Matsuoka et al., 1992), increasing catches, rising to maximum followed by a decline were observed.
+No significant relationships between soak time and catch rates of haddock and cod were found, although in the first 10 h of soak time there was a tendency for catch rates to increase with time at a gradually diminishing rate (see Figs. 4 and 5).
+Ogura et al. (1980) stated that during the period of time immediately following the setting of longlines, the quantity of demersal fish caught was large, suggesting that after about 2 h the catch would not be expected to increase in proportion to the soak time beyond the feeding period of the fish.
+In halibut longline gear, the catch of fish increased at a decreasing rate with soak time (Skud, 1978; High, 1980).
+In pelagic (Murphy, 1960) and vertical longlining (Matsuoka, 1990; Matsuoka et al., 1992), which differ from bottom longlining both in gear performance and catching process, increasing catches, rising to maximum followed by a decline, were observed.
 In vertical longline fishing, these results were attributed to saturation and to a rising proportion of snoods broken by fish as soak time increased.
-In studies with traps a similar effect was demonstrated (Sloan & Robinson, 1985).
-In studies with baited traps, the asymptotic nature of catch curves was ascribed to two factors; a reduction in the population available to be fished, and saturation (Kennelly, 1989; Robertson, 1989).
+A similar effect was demonstrated in studies with traps (Sloan and Robinson, 1985).
+In baited traps, the asymptotic nature of catch curves was ascribed to two factors: a reduction in the population available to be fished, and saturation (Kennelly, 1989; Robertson, 1989).

-The relationship between catching efficiency and soak time is caused by a rapid decrease in the rate of release of attractants from the bait (Løkkeborg, 1994; Whitelaw et al., 1991) and by a rise in loss of bait (Løkkeborg, 1994).
-The gear is thus most effective shortly after it is set, and responses to baited hooks have thus been shown to be highest shortly after the gear is set (Fernö et al., 1986; Løkkeborg, 1990).
+The relationship between catch efficiency and soak time is caused by a rapid decrease in the rate of release of attractants from the bait (Whitelaw et al., 1991; Løkkeborg, 1994) and by a rise in loss of bait (Løkkeborg, 1994).
+The gear is thus most effective shortly after it is set, and responses to baited hooks have been shown to be highest during this period (Fernö et al., 1986; Løkkeborg, 1990).
 The length of time during which the gear remains active depends on the sensitivity of the target species to bait odour and on the distribution of the attractants in the environment (Sundberg, 1985; Løkkeborg, 1990).
-With regard to bait loss, it has been shown by several authors that this increases with soak time (Wathne, 1959; Shepard et al., 1975; Skud, 1978; High, 1980; Grimes et al., 1982; Løkkeborg, 1994).
-Grimes et. al. (1982) stated that predation, one of the factors affecting bait loss, began soon after the longline was set and increased linearly with soak time.
-In addition to the loss of bait, hooked fish, both target species and bycatches of unwanted species, reduce the number of baits available through time.
-Gear saturation and decreased probability of successive capture are thus likely to occur (Engås & Løkkeborg, 1994).
-Furthermore, as Ogura & Arimoto (1980) suggested, factors such as escape and dislodgement from the hooks should be taken into consideration if the longline is allowed to stand in water for a long period of time.
+Bait loss increases with soak time (Wathne, 1959; Shepard et al., 1975; Skud, 1978; High, 1980; Grimes et al., 1982; Løkkeborg, 1994).
+Grimes et al. (1982) stated that predation, one of the factors affecting bait loss, began soon after the longline was set and increased linearly with soak time.
+In addition to the loss of bait, hooked fish reduce the number of baits available with time.
+Gear saturation and decreased probability of successive capture are thus likely to occur (Engås and Løkkeborg, 1994).
+Furthermore, as Ogura et al. (1980) suggested, factors such as escape and dislodgement from the hooks should be taken into consideration if the longline is set for a long period.

-The results of this study indicate that most fish were hooked within the first 2.5 hours.
-This is most likely explained by a higher initial rate of release of chemical stimuli, low bait loss and greater response of fish to the baited hooks during that period.
+The results of this study indicate that most fish were hooked within the first 2.5 h.
+This finding is most likely explained by a higher initial rate of release of chemical stimuli, low bait loss and therefore greater response of fish to the baited hooks during that period.
 The lack of consistent results regarding the relationship between soak time and catch rates might have been due to masking effects caused by other sources of variability, such as differences between fishing sites and days, current conditions and in particular, setting time relative to feeding activity, which this study showed to have pronounced effects on catch rates of haddock.